-The Bennett Institute for Public Policy is interdisciplinary - connecting political thinking, economics, humanities, health, technology, engineering and science.
-Our initial research themes fall into three categories designed around some of the major policy challenges of the 21st century:
+The Bennett Institute for Public Policy is interdisciplinary - connecting political thinking, economics, the humanities, health, technology, engineering and science.
+Our initial research themes are designed around some of the major policy challenges of the 21st century:

 Public policy is intended to lead to better outcomes, but what does ‘better’ mean?
-One important dimension is economic growth and productivity, but prosperity is a broader concept.
-How can policies deliver in addition these other dimensions of progress and well-being, from public health to fair access to goods and services?
-What measures are needed to reflect today’s economy and society, from tracking the digital economy and impact of other new technologies, to understanding the distribution of opportunities?
+One important dimension is economic growth, but progress is a broader concept.
+How can policies also deliver these other dimensions of well-being, from public health to fair access to goods and services?
+What measures are needed to reflect today’s economy and society, from tracking the digital economy and the impact of other new technologies, to understanding the distribution of opportunities?

 The Wealth Economy, led by Matthew Agarwala and Dimitri Zenghelis, with Saite Lu and Yamini Cinamon Nair, is focused on the vital, but usually unmeasured wealth such as natural assets and social capital that are essential for sustainable societal progress.
 People care not just about short-term material consumption but also about the range of opportunities and justice for them and their children, as well as the degree to which they are insured against risks of social upheaval, conflict and insecurity.